Anthrax - "Worship Music" Album Review

-Rather than release the album with Nelson's vocals on it, Anthrax reached out to Belladonna again, who agreed to go into the studio with them to re-work the recordings.
+Not wanting to release the new album with Nelson's vocals on it, Anthrax reached out to Belladonna again, who agreed to go into the studio with them and re-work the recordings.
 The finished product was finally ready in time to capitalize on the wave of thrash nostalgia that had been ignited by the series of "Big 4" festival concerts in which Anthrax played alongside the other three Big Kahunas of the '80s thrash metal scene - Metallica, Megadeth and Slayer.
 Fans welcomed the "classic" Anthrax back with open arms, and Worship Music became the band's highest charting album since 1993's Sound of White Noise, debuting at #12 on Billboard when it was released in October of 2011.

 The Nitty Gritty...

 Of course, none of the above would've mattered worth a damn if Worship Music wasn't any good.
-Fortunately, Anthrax must've realized that they were truly in a "do or die" position with this album and upped their game accordingly, and the result is their finest work since 1990's still-revered Persistence of Time.
-After the brief intro "Worship," the opening track "Earth on Hell" quickly sets the tone and proves that these guys can still crush with the best of'em, as Belladonna's authoritative tone powers through walls of chunky guitar riffs and thunderous drumming.
-"The Devil You Know" kicks things up a few more notches, building off of a chugging bassline by Frank Bello and a chorus that sticks in your head after only one listen.
+Fortunately, Anthrax must've realized that they were truly in a "do or die" position with this album and upped their game accordingly.
+The result was their finest work since 1990's still-revered Persistence of Time.
+After the brief intro "Worship," the opening track "Earth on Hell" quickly sets the tone and proves that these guys can still crush with the best of'em, as Belladonna's authoritative tone powers through Scott Ian's walls of chunky guitar riffs and Charlie Benante's thunderous-as-ever drumming.
+"The Devil You Know" kicks things up a few more notches, building off of a chugging bass line by Frank Bello and a chorus that sticks in your head after only one listen.
 Old school thrash fans should be particularly pleased with the zombie-killing ode "Fight'em Till You Can't," an absolutely killer speed burner that sounds like it could've come off of the 1985 classic Spreading the Disease, while the epic "In the End" starts off with a moody cello-and-strings intro before blasting into a crawling doom-metal punisher that would make Black Sabbath proud.
 "Judas Priest" salutes the band that is one of Anthrax's biggest influences and album closer "Revolution Screams" ends things on an appropriately apocalyptic note, with Belladonna wailing for everything he's worth.

-In a nutshell, Anthrax sounds more energized than they have in ages throughout Worship Music.
+In a nutshell, Anthrax sounded more energized than they had in ages throughout Worship Music.
 Charlie Benante continues to demonstrate why he's one of the finest thrash drummers ever to handle a pair of sticks and Scott Ian has apparently uncovered a bottomless well of killer guitar riffs.
-I honestly haven't been keeping up with what Joey Belladonna has been up to in his time away from Anthrax, but wherever he's been, he has remained in stellar voice and sounds like he never left.
+I honestly hadn't kept up with what Joey Belladonna had been up to during his time away from Anthrax, but wherever he was, he remained in stellar voice and sounds like he never left.
 I was never a big fan of the band's work with John Bush on vocals; though I loved Bush's prior band, Armored Saint, I never felt that his gruff vocal tone was a good fit for Anthrax and I get the feeling that a lot of fans agree with me.
-Whether you're a Belladonna purist or a Bush diehard, Worship Music should quickly prove once and for all that Joey is the only man who should front this band.
-Scott Ian has summed up their current lineup situation by saying "This will be Anthrax till there is no more Anthrax."
+Worship Music quickly proved once and for all that Joey is the only man who should front this band.
+Scott Ian has summed up the current lineup situation by saying "This will be Anthrax till there is no more Anthrax."
 If they can continue to come up with material this strong, then Worship Music should be the beginning of an impressive "next phase" for them.
 Highly recommended!